PrimeTimeTran/next-blog/data/blog/data-structures-algorithms/graph-programming.md

 ---
 draft: false
-title: Graph Theory for Programmers
+title: 'Data Structures & Algorithms: Graph Theory 101'
 date: '2022-08-23'
 tags: ['Graph Theory']
-summary: A collection of Graph Coding problems and their solutions with Big O time complexity.
-Solutions include not only brute force but optimized solutions as well.
+summary: 'A collection of Graph Coding problems and their solutions with Big O time complexity.
+Solutions include not only brute force but optimized solutions as well.'
 ---

+# Introduction

 ## Graph Theory for Programmers

 By solving several coding challenges we'll familiarize ourselves with the following concepts in [graph theory](https://en.wikipedia.org/wiki/Graph_theory#:~:text=In%20mathematics%2C%20graph%20theory%20is,also%20called%20links%20or%20lines).

-- nodes ands vertexes
+- nodes & vertexes
 - directed vs undirected
 - edges
 - dfs